Mamr245/my_super_website/README.md

  Additionally:

-- Tried to make it responsive to different screen sizes.
+- Made it responsive to different screen sizes.
-- Tried to make it interactive with some clickable buttons.
+- Made it interactive with some clickable buttons.
 - Created automated tests to perform an overall checkup of its content and funcionalities.

 ### :hammer: Used Technologies
 `HTML5` `CSS3` `JavaScript`
 `Robot Framework` `Selenium`
 `VSCode` `PyCharm`

+### 🖱️ How can I check it?
+You can access the website by clicking the following URL 👉 https://miguelrodrigues.onrender.com/

 ### :speech_balloon: Have any suggestions or have found any issue?
 Feel free to tell me about them :speech_balloon: I'm always looking to improve!